golangext/exception/README.md

 # exception
-Something that looks like exceptions
+Something that looks like exceptions in golang